leoniemclaughlin7/jenas-creations/docs/AGILE.md

 <br/>

 This epic was associated with allowing users to create an account on the site.
-Users will be sent an email when the register for an account.
+Users will be sent an email when they register for an account.
 Users can sign in using their google account and a forgotten password link is available to users.

 <img src="../docs/agile_images/epic-account-registration.png">